zshuckhart/pwnagotchi-rulesdic/README.md

 # pwnagotchi-rulesdic
 Plugins for pwnagotchi to run aircrack-ng on wordlist based on the ESSID.
+The main goal is to target weak wifi, like IoT or devices with default passwords.
 For educational purpose only, run it on your OWN WIFI.

 # Install